delgreco/delgreco.github.io/index.md

-Some have encouraged me to start a tech blog, most likely so I'd have an outlet and stop talking to *them*.
+Some encouraged me to start a tech blog, most likely so I'd stop talking to *them*.

-So, here ya go.
-Thanks for dropping by.

 -Marcus